Madrid Protocol: Members

 Madrid Union members (green) and jurisdictions that are not members but are members of either OAPI or the EU (blue).

 Adherence to the convention or the protocol includes membership of the "Madrid Union."
-As of May 2025, there are 115 members made out of 131 countries.
+As of March 2026, there are 116 members made up from 132 countries.
 The original treaty has 55 members, all of which are also party to the protocol (when Algeria joined the Madrid Protocol on 31 October 2015, all of the members of the Madrid Agreement were also members of the Madrid Protocol and many of the aspects of the Madrid Agreement ceased to have any practical effect).
 The term 'Madrid Union' can be used to describe those jurisdictions party to either the agreement or the protocol (or both).

 The protocol has been in operation since 1996 and has 100 members making it more popular than the agreement, which has been in operation for more than 110 years and has 55 members.